a5hlynx/reg_parsers/README.md

 ### EnumProf.py

-Extracts the values of the following keys and enumerates them by SID
+Extracts the values of the following keys and enumerates them by SID.
 - ProfileImagePath from  `HKLM\Software\Microsoft\Windows NT\CurrentVersion\ProfileList`
 - Distinguished-Name from `HKLM\Software\Microsoft\Windows\CurrentVersion\Group Policy\State`